DaleAnnear/MouseKing/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The following instructions will help you to set up the MouseKing pipeline.

 ### Prerequisites